Skip to main content

 • the deadline for payment

-• the procedures for contesting and appealing.
+• procedures for contesting and appealing.

-Offences in France with a foreign permit
+Traffic offences in France with a foreign permit

-If you do not live in France, you will have to contest or pay the fine via the French government site.
+If you don't live in France, you will have to contest or pay the fine via the French government site.
 This is possible if a telepayment number appears in the document you received.
 If the police suspend your licence, they will return it to your home when they lift the suspension.
 Make sure that the address on your licence matches your current address.

 Speeding in France